A cup of cantaloupe contains about 400 mg of potassium.

 A. This is a great question that comes up all the time—and with good reason, because potassium can be tricky.
 The short answer is no, you should not take potassium supplements unless your doctor prescribes them.
 Let me outline why below.

-To start with, you're much better off getting potassium from foods instead of pills.
+To start with, you're much better off getting potassium from foods instead of potassium supplements.
 Many fruits and vegetables are rich in potassium, including spinach, sweet potatoes, cantaloupe, bananas, and avocado.
-(For a chart of foods high in potassium, see www.health.harvard.edu/100.)
 Potassium-rich diets help control blood pressure and have been linked to a lower risk of stroke.
 But such diets also tend to be lower in sodium and contain other healthful nutrients, which may contribute to the observed blood pressure benefit.

 Keeping your blood potassium level in the correct range is important, because this mineral also plays a key role in the function of nerves and muscles, including heart muscle.
 Your kidneys help regulate potassium levels in your blood.
 But age, diabetes, heart failure, and certain other conditions may impair kidney function.
 As a result, potassium levels can rise to high levels, leading to dangerous heart rhythm problems and even cardiac arrest.